elasticio/elasticio.github.io/_getting-started/first-flow.md

 $count(pets.id) & " " & "new pets found"
 ```

-Please note that we will not necessary dive into JSONata at the moment.
-This is an example to copy and paste into the **Subject** field.
+Please note that we will not dive into JSONata at the moment, copy and paste this expression into the **Subject** field.

 **Body field** expects a `string` data format as well.
 Here is another JSONata expression to copy and paste: